 The writing sample, the most heavily weighed component of the MFA in Writing application, consists of 10-15 pages in the genre in which you are applying (fiction, nonfiction, or poetry).
 Please indicate the genre on the first page of the writing sample.
 Although students have the opportunity to take courses outside their primary genre, they are accepted into a genre.
 For this reason, applicants who wish to be considered in a second genre should submit a second writing sample in that genre.
 The writing sample demonstrates your talent, accomplishment, and serious commitment to writing.
 It should not include collaborative assignments, such as edited pieces for newspapers, because these might not accurately represent your own work.
 All writing samples should be set in 12 pt. type, and prose should be double-spaced.

-In addition to the items above, international applicants need to provide the items listed below.
-Click here for instructions for international applicants.
+International Applicants – In addition to the items above, international applicants need to provide the items listed below.
+Click here for more instructions for international applicants.

 U.S. Citizens and U.S. Permanent Residents are not required to submit an English language test score.
 All international applicants submit an English language test score, except for applicants from countries listed under "Test Scores" at International Students.
 TOEFL, IELTS and PTE scores are accepted.
 The TOEFL school code for USF is 4850.
 Please upload a copy of your score to your online application, and request that an official score report be sent to USF.
 For exceptions to this requirement, and to view each programs' minimum score, visit our International Students website and select "test scores."

 International applicants submit a transcript copy from each university, college (Bachelor's Degree level) and community college attended.
 In addition, you need to submit a copy of the transcript and diploma (document that indicates when a Bachelor's Degree has been completed) in the original language and in English translation (either from your university or an officially notarized translation).
 You are only required to mail an official, sealed copy of your Bachelor's Degree transcript and diploma if you are admitted into the university.